-Variable Items Product PE1 How do you think of the product reviewed?
-[Very good/Very bad] evaluation PE2 How do you think of the product reviewed?
-[Very desirable/Not at all desirable] Helpfulness HP1 How do you think of the review?
-[Very useful/Not at all useful] perception HP2 How do you think of the review?
+Variable Items Product Evaluation PE1 How do you think of the product reviewed?
+[Very good/Very bad] PE2 How do you think of the product reviewed?
+[Very desirable/Not at all desirable] Helpfulness perception L Contraction of the second HP1 How do you think of the review?
+[Very useful/Not at all useful] HP2 How do you think of the review?
 [Very accurate/Not at all accurate] HP3 Assuming that you were thinking of buying this product, how likely would you be to use the above consumer review in your decision-making?
-[Very likely/Very unlikely]
+[Very likely/ Very unlikely]

-Table 2.
-Measurement items
+Table 2 Measurement items